uktcmtt/cockpit-module-advancedforms/README.md

   * If an email is provided, all submitted files will be emailed as attachments.

+  * An optional max file size for uploaded files can be set in the form settings.
+File sizes are checked in the client with JS, as well as in the back-end.

 1. **reCaptcha 2 (noCaptcha)**
   * If enabled from the form settings a capcha field will be placed in an element of your choice inside your form.
 This is passed as a form option when you initialize your form (see code example below).
   * To activate noCaptcha you must set the following two entries in the Cockpit registry: AdvancedFormsNoCaptcha_SecretKey and AdvancedFormsNoCaptcha_SiteKey.
 Get the keys from [Google reCaptcha](https://www.google.com/recaptcha/admin).